-This ‘open letter’ has been inspired by the large amount of thyroid patients who are told by doctors that their symptoms are ‘all in their head’, dismissed and made to feel like hypochondriacs.
+This ‘open letter’ has been inspired by the large amount of thyroid patients who are told by doctors that their thyroid symptoms are ‘all in their head’, dismissed and made to feel like hypochondriacs.

 It’s not all in my head.
 I’m not a hypochondriac and I’m not making this up.
 I may well be depressed, yes, but the depression isn’t the cause for all my symptoms.
-A couple of decades ago, depression wasn’t a condition a lot of doctors recognised, yet now, you’re quick to pin anything you can’t explain on to it and give us another prescription for more drugs.
+A few decades ago, depression wasn’t a condition a lot of doctors recognised, yet now, you’re quick to pin anything you can’t explain on to it and give us another prescription for more drugs.

 Medical professionals who behave this way towards patients tend to do so because it’s easier for them to pin the problem on us, the patient, so that it’s not a problem with their own inability to find answers.